tdolan21/whisper_subtitles/README.md

 + Machines with 3090+ utilize [flash attention 2](https://github.com/Dao-AILab/flash-attention)
 + Pyannote utilized with pytorch lightning.
 Segmenting takes only 58 seconds for a 30 minute file.

 ## Prerequisites

+Python 3.8-3.11 has been tested.
+Python 3.8 is recommended for fastest response times with flash attention 2

 You must have docker with GPU access enabled.